STRONGER STEEL SECURITY GATES INCORPORATING STRONG GATE LOCKS FOR GREATER RESISTANCE AGAINST CROW-BAR AND OTHER ATTEMPTS AT FORCIBLE ENTRY

 The design of the gate and the choice of lock are both critical to achieving security.
 Cylinder locks are almost always best because of the flexibility they offer in changing keys.
 See the PDF file Gates & heavy gate locks for more information on gates and locks.

 Cylinder locks are best for most security applications because the cylinders can be easily changed or upgraded when keys are lost or stolen.
 See Cylinder locks preferred to better understand this concept.
 For higher levels of security and to prevent keys being copied, use C3000 T06 or Astral Tekno S01 high security registered lock cylinders and keys, in all gates and doors.

 All gate locks should lock into a slot in the steel full-length outer frame, which should be fitted with the correct striker plate (which is supplied with every lock but often not fitted!).

-We can offer locks for your whole property on a master-key or keyed alike to order.
+We can offer locks for your whole property on a master-key, or keyed alike to order.
 See Master-keying and Keying-alike for more information.
-Note that if you order a master-keyed or keyed alike set of locks, they should be specially made-up to suit your specific needs.
+Note that if you order a master-keyed or keyed alike set of locks, they should be especially made-up to suit your specific needs.
 Please plan ahead!

 DEVICES THAT CAN BE USED TO OPERATE SECURITY GATES

 Having chosen a lock and power supply – consider that any electronic gate lock can be remotely operated via finger or face biometrics (face biometrics are the most secure and touch-free!) remote transmitters, keypads, cards or tags amongst other things.

 Bluelock (see Bluelock PDF) is a remote receiver that can operate gates and many other devices.
 It can be operated by a mobile device that has Bluetooth as long as the device is within BlueTooth range of the receiver (usually about 10-20 metres).